Schedule Your Appointment

 $129 Immigration Medical Exam / Green Card Physical

-Statcare’s 3 USCIS Civil Surgeons in five NYC area locations do $129 Immigration Medical Exams all 7 days a week (nights and weekends too).
+Statcare’s 3 USCIS Civil Surgeons in six NYC area locations do $129 Immigration Medical Exams all 7 days a week (nights and weekends too).
 En español

-Statcare has immigration medical offices in Brooklyn (above the Franklin Avenue subway station) which is open till 9PM, Astoria (Queens, NYC) near the Ditmars Blvd. subway station which is open till 8 PM, Hicksville (Long Island) near the LIRR Station which is open till 8 PM and two locations in the Bronx: Co-op City in the Bronx (Bartow Avenue) which is open till 9 PM, and the Bronx at East 174th Street which is open till 8 PM.
+Statcare has immigration medical offices in Brooklyn (above the Franklin Avenue subway station) and Jackson Heights (Queens, NYC) that are open till 9PM, Astoria (Queens, NYC) near the Ditmars Blvd. subway station which is open till 8 PM, Hicksville (Long Island) near the LIRR Station which is open till 8 PM and two locations in the Bronx: Co-op City in the Bronx (Bartow Avenue) which is open till 9 PM, and the Bronx at East 174th Street which is open till 8 PM.

 Statcare is convenient and has modern offices as we are an urgent care.
 You can come with your family to see our immigration doctors after work!
 You can come and get your Green Card medical check-up done on Saturdays and Sundays until 5 PM (Bronx clinics till 3PM – check our homepage for individual clinic timings).
 Statcare does the Immigration Physicals on Holidays as well.

 Update: Technical Instructions For Syphilis For Civil Surgeons: Laboratory Testing: (Syphilis) Tests performed elsewhere, or prior to the Civil Surgeon Office visit are not acceptable.
 Also, USCIS is updating the I-693 form again.
 It eliminated PPD Testing and replaced it with blood tests for TB, starting October 2018.